maxvp/maxvp.github.io/content/archive/2023-07-bsides-pgh-23.md

 imageAlt: ""
 ---

-I represented Cloudflare at the 2023 BSidesPGH information security conference in Pittsburgh, PA.
-Cloudflare sponsored the event and provided a booth for attendees to learn about our Zero Trust security products.
-While there, we conducted user experience surveys and collected information for potential participants in user research studies.
+Represented Cloudflare as a technical Subject Matter Expert (SME) at 2023 BSidesPGH industry conference in Pittsburgh, PA.
+Used direct developer interactions and UX surveys to identify documentation pain points.